-Ways To Be an Awesome Parent: Good Parenting Skills and Tips
+Ways To Be a Better Parent: Good Parenting Skills and Tips

 To be successful in a competitive world, children must learn to be honest and have self-control.
 They must be able to make decisions and function independently yet be kind and empathetic to others.
 They cooperate with others based on healthy moral principles, behaving appropriately, even in difficult circumstances.

-Parents who can instill these abilities and values in their children have done an exceptional job at preparing them for the real world.
-Children have eight basic needs that good parent provide to make sure that they have the best chance to thrive and be happy.
+Parents who can instill these abilities and values in their children have done an exceptional job of preparing them for the real world.
+Children have eight basic needs that a good parent provides to make sure that they have the best chance to thrive and be happy.

 - Security.
 Being safe, warm, and fed are the most basic needs of a child.
 Consistent security is the foundation of stability and growth.